zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-wildfly.md

-# Installing Liferay DXP on Wildfly
+# Installing on WildFly

-Installing Liferay DXP on Wildfly requires deploying dependencies, modifying scripts, modifying config `xml` files, and deploying the DXP WAR file.
+Installing on WildFly requires deploying dependencies, modifying scripts, modifying config `xml` files, and deploying the DXP WAR file.
 In addition, make the optional database and mail server configurations to optimize the DXP instance.

 Liferay DXP requires a Java JDK 8 or 11.
 See [the compatibility matrix](https://www.liferay.com/documents/10182/246659966/Liferay+DXP+7.2+Compatibility+Matrix.pdf/ed234765-db47-c4ad-7c82-2acb4c73b0f9) for further information.